-Double Jaw Surgery: What to Expect, Costs, and Recovery
+Double Jaw Surgery: Complete Guide to Costs, Recovery, and Results

-Double jaw surgery, also known as bimaxillary orthognathic surgery, is a comprehensive procedure that moves both the upper jaw (maxilla) and lower jaw (mandible) to improve facial balance, bite function, and in many cases, airway and breathing.
+Double jaw surgery, also known as bimaxillary orthognathic surgery, is a comprehensive procedure that moves both the upper jaw (maxilla) and lower jaw (mandible) to improve facial balance, bite function, and airway health.
 This transformative surgery can address both functional and aesthetic concerns that significantly impact quality of life.

 What Is Double Jaw Surgery?

-Double jaw surgery is a complex oral and maxillofacial procedure that involves surgically repositioning both the upper and lower jaws to achieve optimal function, aesthetics, and airway health.
+Double jaw surgery is a complex oral and maxillofacial procedure involving surgical repositioning of both jaws to achieve optimal function, aesthetics, and airway health.
 Unlike single-jaw procedures, this comprehensive approach allows for complete facial harmony and maximum functional improvement.

 Conditions Treated by Double Jaw Surgery